nathanwilk7/benchmarking/README.md

 anciano
-The unbenchmarked design is not worth designing
+The unbenchmarked design is not worth designing benchmark the living daylights out of everything all of the time

-# TODO rocksdb vs leveldb vs lmdb vs etc
+# TODO postgres vs sqlite vs rocksdb vs leveldb vs lmdb vs redis, etc